vinbapps/SurveyAPI/README.md

 # Web API with ASP.NET Core

-The API exposes endpoints for creating, reading, updating or deleting books.
+The API exposes endpoints for viewing a User information page with a questionnaire."# SurveyMVCApp"